dustymethod/BrowserImageSlideshow/README.txt

     - Choose local file "BrowserImageSlideshow.html"
     - Remove Custom CSS
     - Enable "Shutdown source when not visible" and "Refresh browser when scene becomes active" options.
-2. Place slideshow images in the "images" folder. jpg, png, gifs all work.
+2. Place slideshow images in the "images" folder (ex. jpg, png, gif)
-3: Add the lua script (optional):
+3: (Option) Add the lua script:
     - in OBS Studio: Tools > Scripts
-    - Add RefreshImagesLua.lua.
-Select the script to view settings.
+    - Add RefreshImagesLua.lua, select the script to view settings.
-    - updating settings via lua script will overwrite settings.js. the lua script does not load existing settings from settings.js
+    - updating settings via lua script will overwrite settings.js.
 4. Refresh images/settings
     - This must be done whenever images are added/removed/renamed, or when settings are updated.
-    - OBS Studio > Tools > Scripts: select RefreshImagesLua.lua & press Reload scripts button
+    - if using lua script: select RefreshImagesLua.lua & press Reload scripts button
     - Or, if not using the lua script, run RefreshImagesW.cmd (windows) or RefreshImages.sh (linux) by double-clicking it.
     - Refresh the source in OBS by toggling its visibility
 5. *** Repeat step 4 whenever you add/remove/rename images or update the settings. ***